Filipino language: Designation as the national language

 While Spanish and English were considered "official languages" during the American colonial period, there existed no "national language" initially.
 Article XIII, section 3 of the 1935 constitution establishing the Commonwealth of the Philippines provided that:

 The National Assembly shall take steps toward the development and adoption of a common national language based on one of the existing native languages.
 Until otherwise provided by law, English and Spanish shall continue as official languages.

 On November 13, 1936, the first National Assembly of the Philippine Commonwealth approved Commonwealth Act No. 184; creating the Institute of National Language (later the Surián ng Wikang Pambansâ or SWP) and tasking it with making a study and survey of each existing native language, hoping to choose which was to be the base for a standardized national language.
-Later, President Manuel L. Quezon later appointed representatives for each major regional language to form the NLI.
+Later, President Manuel L. Quezon appointed representatives for each major regional language to form the NLI.
 Led by Jaime C. De Veyra, who sat as the chair of the Institute and as the representative of Samar-Leyte-Visayans, the Institute's members were composed of Santiago A. Fonacier (representing the Ilokano-speaking regions), Filemon Sotto (the Cebu-Visayans), Casimiro Perfecto (the Bikolanos), Felix S. Sales Rodriguez (the Panay-Visayans), Hadji Butu (the languages of Muslim Filipinos), and Cecilio Lopez (the Tagalogs).

 The Institute of National Language adopted a resolution on November 9, 1937, recommending Tagalog to be basis of the national language.
-On December 30, President Quezon issued Executive Order No. 134, s.
+On December 30, 1937, President Quezon issued Executive Order No. 134, s.
 1937, approving the adoption of Tagalog as the language of the Philippines, and proclaimed the national language of the Philippines so based on the Tagalog language.
 Quezon himself was born and raised in Baler, Aurora, which is a native Tagalog-speaking area.
 The order stated that it would take effect two years from its promulgation.
 On December 31 of the same year, Quezon proclaimed Tagalog as the basis of the Wikang Pambansâ (National Language) giving the following factors: